Mahdi451/Flashing_EC_CoreBoot/README.md

 ## Running

-Before running the script you will need to store the cb/ec bins within a folder called *__latest__*<br>located in the same directory as the script
+Before running the script you will need to store the cb/ec bins in a new folder called _latest_ that should be located in the same directory as the script

 You can run this script by inputting the following into terminal.